Fit Finlay: Early career (1974–1989)

+Catch Wrestling Association (1986–1995, 1996–1997)

 During this time, Finlay also began to wrestle in Japan, then in Germany and Austria for the European promotion Catch Wrestling Association, alongside Paula, who was sometimes billed as Princess Beautiful.
 While holding the British Heavyweight championship, he teamed with former rival Marty Jones to win the CWA tag title from Tony St. Clair and Mile Zrno.
+The two would later team back home in the United Kingdom after Jones turned heel in 1992.
 After losing the British championship to Dave Taylor, Finlay began to focus more on the CWA, winning many of their championships.

-Finlay teamed with Mark Rocco and Murphy in a 1989 WWF dark match in London, defeating the team of Al Perez, Dusty Wolfe and Tim Horner.
+Finlay teamed with Mark Rocco and Murphy in a 1989 WWF dark match in London, defeating the team of Al Perez, Dusty Wolfe and Tim Horner.On July 3, 1993 he defeated Robert Fasser for the vacated the CWA Intercontinental Title.
+On November 25, 1995 he defeated Paul Roma for the CWA Mittelgewicht Championship.
+He left the CWA in December 1995 and went to World Championship Wrestling (WCW).

+In 1996, he returned to CWA after a stint in WCW.
+He dropped the CWA Mittelgewicht Championship to Franz Schuhmann in July of that year.
+His last match with CWA was in September 1997 and returned to WCW.
+The CWA Intercontinental Title was vacated in October 1998.